-The carbon monoxide gas sensor is installed in the upper left side of the larger flow block.
-It has 4 pins which mate with sockets in the preamp circuit board.
+The carbon monoxide gas sensor position is located in the upper left side of the flow block.
+In the 35-3010RKA-04H, the carbon monoxide sensor position in the flow block is occupied by a dummy sensor.

 Hydrogen Sulfide Gas Sensor